semrush/intergalactic/website/docs/components/counter/counter-code.md

 ## Counter in forms

 ::: tip
-As design guide recommends, the counter changes color to orange and then red when the limit is reached and exceeded, respectively.
+As the [design guide recommends](./counter#usage-in-ux-ui), the counter changes color to orange when the limit is reached, and then to red when the limit is exceeded.
 This rule isn’t implemented in the example.
 :::

 ::: sandbox